 They might also be labeled yellow or butter potatoes.

-You could also use Russet or Idaho potatoes, but your mashed potatoes will be slightly less creamy.
+You could also use Russet or Idaho potatoes, but your mashed potatoes will be less creamy and more fluffy.

 Can I Skip the Goat Cheese?